Palo Santo: Uses, Benefits & How To Buy It Responsibly

 Palo santo essential oil can be diffused for aromatherapy and may reduce tension, boost mood, and calm the nervous system.

 Using palo santo in your home can be a beautiful, beneficial way to clear your space and calm the mind.
-But you need to be sure to be mindful of the sanctity of its traditional use and responsible about where you buy.
+But you need to be sure to be mindful of the sanctity of its traditional use and responsible about where you buy it.
+Once you have your hands on ethically sourced palo santo, these mantras from an Indigenous, third-generation medicine woman can help you infuse it with your intention.